zyvy/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 1. Do I really a subquery or might a join or aggregation suffice?
 2. If a subquery is necessary, what's the best placement: "with", nested, inline, or scalar?
+3. Run the subquery as an independent query first: is the output what you expect?
+4. Call it something!
+If you are working with With or Inline subquery, you’ll most certainly need to name it.
+5. Run the entire query -- both the inner query and outer query.

 ### With Subqueries